Blanca Guerra, Vicente Fernández’s favorite actress

 “In fact, Vicente and the director had seen me in a soap opera by Angélica María, where I had a villain role.
 I was very young! – And they send me a call.
 Well, well, Vicente already had a reputation, that he was very flirtatious and infatuated with the actresses who worked with him.
 Nothing serious, as far as I knew, but he was very prone to being distracted by flirting and stuff, and I’m very disciplined in my work.
 When I’m not working, I can have fun and relax like anyone else, but when it comes to work, you have to focus.
 Learn the script.
 Cooperate with the director.
 All that.
 That was the discipline that the theater left me. “

-On the one hand, Blanca was surprised and flattered that they were looking for her, and on the other, she remembers, she felt somewhat uneasy.
-It was at the suggestion of Alma Muriel, who was his partner in that telenovela, that he talk with Ana Martin, Ofelia Medina and Angélica herself, who had already worked with him, so that they could tell her their impressions, before going to do the test.
+On the one hand, Blanca was surprised and flattered that they were looking for her, and on the other, she remembers, she felt a bit uneasy.
+It was at the suggestion of Alma Muriel, who was his partner in that soap opera, that he talk with Ana Martin, Ofelia Medina and Angélica herself, who had already worked with him, so that they could tell her their impressions, before going to do the test.

 “All of them agreed to tell me that he was a lovely man.
 That he liked his work, but that he preferred singing to acting, although Ofelia told me that he had an impressive natural charisma and that got him out of trouble.
 They had made a movie together (‘One and a Half Against the World’) and he had been very enthusiastic; it was from his early movies.
 Angelica for her part gave me the most valuable advice.
 To talk to him, because then it happens that when someone is a star or very famous, everyone agrees.
 And she told me that I could talk to him about everything and that Vicente knew how to listen.
 With that I felt more secure and I kept the role. “